PapuBuntu/NobleFates-PapuAndSatoru-GardenAndBalcony/README.md

 -Garden Doorway  (short door way that act like tall one, allow to create outside enclosed and ownable room)

--Natural decoration (craftable flower, tree, bush, pumpkin and grass from the game)
+-Natural decoration (craftable flower, tree, bush, rocs, pumpkin and grass from the game)

 -Stone stairs